Sun Safety – Being Safe in the Sun

 BCG Vaccination

-• The vaccine contains a weak form of the disease
+• It contains a weakened form of the tuberculosis bacterium.

 Resources and information for Tuberculosis and BCG Vaccination